ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Application rules that define fully qualified domain names (FQDNs) that can be accessed from a subnet.
 - Network rules that define source address, protocol, destination port, and destination address.
 - Network Address Translation (NAT) rules that define destination IP addresses and ports to translate inbound requests.
+    - transfer all RDP connections to only one virtual machine

 Azure Firewall provides:
 - Inbound protection for non-HTTP/S protocols (for example, RDP, SSH, and FTP).